 Microsoft Advertising integration

-- Click Analytics in the navigation bar on the left, then select Reports at the top of the page.
+- Select Reports at the top of the page.

-- Select Multi-Touch CPL under Acquisition in the menu on the left.
+- Choose Multi-Touch CPL from the Acquisition header on the left.

 - If you haven't done so already, click Activate Multi-Touch Cost per Lead to enable CPL reporting for all companies in your account.